-To the Board of Directors of United Way of Mid-Hudson Valley, Inc. d/b/a United Way of the Dutchess-Orange Region
+To the Board of Directors of United Way of the Dutchess - Orange Region, Inc.

-We have audited the accompanying financial statements of United Way of Mid-Hudson Valley, Inc., d/b/a United Way of the Dutchess-Orange Region (a nonprofit organization), which comprise the statements of financial position as of June 30, 2017 and 2016, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of United Way of the Dutchess - Orange Region, Inc. (a nonprofit organization), which comprise the statements of financial position as of June 30, 2018 and 2017, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.